Bjornnyborg/vue-custom-range-slider/README.md

 $label-color: red;

 // import the styling,
-@import "vue-custom-range-slider/dist/vue-range-slider.scss";
+@import "vue-custom-range-slider/dist/vue-custom-range-slider.scss";

 ```

-All variables can be found in [the scss file](dist/vue-range-slider.scss)
+All variables can be found in [the scss file](dist/vue-custom-range-slider.scss)

+## Roadmap

+- Disabled properties
+- Name attributes for form handling
+- Better styling options

+## Contribution

+If you have suggestions for improvements, dont hesitate to make an issue or pull request. :)

 ## License